-In this article, Part 1 addresses some easy techniques for removing the smell of smoke and Part 2 covers cleaning a home with more serious smoke problems.
+In this article, we’ll addresses some easy techniques for removing the smell of smoke and cover how to clean a home with more serious smoke problems.

 Step 1: Get rid of the source of the smoke.
-The first thing to do is get rid of whatever has caused or is causing the smoke smell in your home.
+The first thing to do is identify the source of the odor and get rid of whatever has caused or is causing the smoke smell in your home.

 Step 2: Improve the airflow in the home.
 Getting a flow of fresh air into the home will go a long way towards clearing the smell out.